Rastafarian held with 17 pounds of weed walks free

 Prior to the charges being dropped, Brooks' attorney Samoi Campbell presented a letter from the Ethiopia African Black International Congress Church of Divine Salvation, indicating that on the day of his arrest he was acting as an ambassador of the church.

-It is alleged that on July 24, 2019, Brooks was travelling in a Toyota Hiace bus on Slipe Pen road in Kingston when police stopped the vehicle and searched passengers.
+It is alleged that on July 24, 2019, Brooks was travelling in a Toyota Hiace bus on the Slipe main road in St Elizabeth when police stopped the vehicle and searched passengers.
 A bag containing vegetable matter resembling ganja was found in Brooks's possession.
 He was later arrested.

 When he was cautioned by the police, Brooks reportedly said: “Offica, mi come get it fi di church for sacrament.”